Thursday, June 15, 2017

 Walking The Mat Intro 1/3

-(This Blog is rebuild because the original blog 1/3 of Walking the Mat, was lost shortly after it was published in April 2017, probably my fault and caused by post-editing.
-I have attempt to keep the same ideas here)
+(This Blog is rebuildon Sept 17 2017 because the original blog of Walking the Mat, was lost shortly after it was published in April 2017, probably my fault and caused by post-editing.)
+I have attempt to keep the same ideas.

 Video of Mat Walking

-First, one of the few YouTube video on "Using the Mat" is shown in the Coaches Den where Brett Wilkie, Australian Queensland Coach ;suggests a trick for use on Windy green.
-This shows the movement of the feet on the mat to allow for a different final result.
+First, one of the few YouTube video on "Using the Mat" is shown in the Coaches Den where Brett Wilkie, Australian Queensland Coach ;suggests it as a trick for use on a Windy green.
+This shows the movement of the feet on the mat to allow for a different final bowl result.

-The photo (left) shows Australian Jackaroos team member, Barrie Lester; taking his normal stance on the mat.
-Immediately afterward, in the video, we see him position himself a bit to the left (photo below and right) as he "walks the mat".
+The photo (left) is a screen capture of the video and shows Australian Jackaroos team member, Barrie Lester; taking his normal stance on the mat.
+Immediately afterward, in the video, we see him position himself a bit to the left (photo below) as he "walks the mat"..

-This video is build by Australia for windy conditions but, here, I hope tot shows a lot of advantage for moving around on the mat.
-Also I will give an exercise to allow you to know where your bowls will finish when you change your feet on the mat.
+We can also see the result of such a movement on the mat as his bowls (photo below) has a different final resting position.
+This video is build by Australia for windy conditions but, here, I hope to shows that there is a lot of advantage for moving "around" on the mat.
+Also, it is important that the bowler "Walking the Mat" know from experience where his bowl will finish.
+Later in the blog, I will give an exercise to allow you to know where your bowls will finish; but any change a player makes must be with expectation of the know results.

 In all games of rolling, or throwing a ball or bowl to a target, there is the requirement that all players perform their delivery from the same position.
 There are many games like Bowls (Petanque, Bocci, Curling) where as the play advances the previous bowls or Balls, stones; seem to block the delivery to the target.
 (Jack, Button, Cochon,etc).